datimson/ElevatorCompany/README.md

 - <strong>D)</strong> Passenger 1 summons lift to go up from Ground.
 They choose L5.
 Passenger 2 summons lift to go down from L4.
 Passenger 3 summons lift to go down from L10.
 Passengers 2 and 3 choose to travel to Ground.

 ### How to run this
 This repository contains a Visual Studio solution.
 There is a Console project named ElevatorCompany.LiftConsole and when run this will print the lift instructions for each of the above test cases.
-There is also an xUnit project with a bunch of Unit Tests named ElevatorCompany.Tests.
+There is also an xUnit project with a bunch of Unit Tests named ElevatorCompany.Tests. .Net Core 3.1 is required.

 ### Implementation Decisions